genieversum/genie-flow-invoker-docproc/README.md

 The output is a `ChunkedDocument` that contains the same `filename`, some further meta data and one chunk pertaining to the complete text that has been parsed from the document.

+When parsing an empty document, the resulting `ChunkedDocument` will only contain the filename, an empty meta data dictionary and an empty list of chunks.

 ## Cleaning a Document - the `DocumentCleanInvoker`
 The `DocumentCleanInvoker` takes in a `ChunkedDocumetn` and "cleans' the content of it's chunks.
 The following cleaning operations have been defined: